 Bayesian model averaging (BMA) has become widely accepted as a way of accounting for model uncertainty, notably in regression models for identifying the determinants of economic growth.
 To implement BMA the user must specify a prior distribution in two parts: a prior for the regression parameters and a prior over the model space.
 Here we address the issue of which default prior to use for BMA in linear regression.
 We compare 12 candidate parameter priors: the Unit Information Prior (UIP) corresponding to the BIC or Schwarz approximation to the integrated likelihood, a proper data-dependent prior, and 10 priors considered by Fernandez et al. (2001b).
 We also compare the uniform model prior to others that favor smaller models.
 We compare them on the basis of cross validated predictive performance on a well-known growth dataset and on two simulated examples from the literature.
 We found that the UIP with uniform model prior generally outperformed the other priors considered.
 It also identified the largest set of growth determinants.

-Diseases, Infection Dynamics, and Development,
+Infection Dynamics, and Development, with Shankha

-Chakraborty and Fidel
+Chakraborty and Fidel Perez-Sebastian

 Journal of Monetary Economics, October 2010.
 Download PDF file.
 Online Supplementary Material.
 Download PDF file.